balmoral/volt-highcharts/README.md

 In the future we hope to provide a fully wrapped Ruby implementation of Highcharts.

+## To do

+1. remove debug traces
+2. chart option/configuration checks
+3. improved documentation
+4. improved error handling
+5. finer grained reactivity?

 ## Contributing

-The author is new to things javascript, opal and volt, so contributions and suggestions are very welcome.
+Contributions, comments and suggestions are welcome.

 1. Fork it ( http://github.com/balmoral/volt-highcharts/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)